 Under the national Community Pharmacy Contractual Framework, Community Pharmacies support people to manage minor ailments and self-limiting conditions by the provision of advice and where appropriate, the sale of medicines.
 This service will support eligible people (as outlined in Appendix 2) to access support for self-care and when required supply of evidence-based medicines from Community Pharmacy.

-This service is commissioned as an Enhanced Service under the Pharmaceutical Services (Advanced and Enhanced Services) (England) Directions 2013.
+This service is commissioned as an Enhanced Service as defined by Part 4 paragraph 14(1)(j) under the Pharmaceutical Services (Advanced and Enhanced Services) (England) Directions 2013 (as amended).

 3. Community Pharmacy Contractor Requirements & Responsibilities